rubo77/Lalumo/dev/plan.md

 - User requested to generate metadata/com.lalumo.app.yml for F-Droid submission with current version info (3.0, versionCode 26).
 - New bug/feature: In 2_5 chord characters, after entering from nav, activity should always start in free mode; first time play is hit, it switches to game mode.
 - Cleaning up audio resources on window blur deletes the synth when window loses focus, which is not desired.
 Only clean up on appropriate lifecycle events (e.g. visibilitychange, beforeunload), not blur.
+  - This is already handled: cleanupAudioResources is only called on beforeunload; blur and visibilitychange handlers do not clean up audio.
 - New bug/feature: In 2_2 chords stable/instable, after entering from nav, activity should always start in free mode; first time play is hit, it switches to game mode.
 Play button should reliably switch to game mode, and activity should reset to free mode when re-entered from nav.
 - User reports: 2_2_chords_stable_instable progress is always reset to 0 when re-entering from nav.
 Investigate if progress is stored in localStorage and if it is part of the reset logic.
   - Progress is stored in localStorage and updated in checkStableInstableMatch, but may not be loaded correctly when re-entering activity; likely cause of reset to 0.